 Ajvar – Spread Made Of Roasted Red Bell Peppers

 The sweet Ajvar is ideally served as a side dish, topper, or spread to fried, sautéed, or grilled meat, fish, and vegetables.
-It originated from the Balkans region which is why you can also see this one when you visit other neighboring countries.
+It originated from the Balkans region, so you can also see this one when you visit neighboring countries.
 At first sight, you might think that the bright red hue looks like chili, but it actually is sweet and tangy, just like regular catsup.

 Sarma – Cabbage Stuffed With Minced Ground Beef